bbgit/bbgit.github.io/README.md

-### Conditions as of March 9, 2025 at 4:46:49 AM CDT
+### Conditions as of March 9, 2025 at 4:52:09 AM CDT

 Temperature: 36.00 &deg;F

 Feels like: 36.00 &deg;F

-Humidity: 88%
+Humidity: 89%

-Wind Direction: NNW
+Wind Direction: WSW

 Windspeed: 0.0 mph